g-URL/Defrag-Identicon/README.md

 # Defrag Identicon
-Enter your GitHub handle and then enter the associated letters to defrag your identicon.

 Click [HERE](https://g-url.github.io/Defrag-Identicon/) to defrag your identicon!

 ### Instructions
-* Enter your GitHub handle and press the 'Fetch Identicon!' button.
+* Enter your GitHub handle and click the 'Fetch Identicon!' button.
 * Enter the letters associated with colour or negative-space (not both!) and click the 'Defrag Identicon!' button.

 ### History and Motivation